OWASP/owasp-summit-2017/Participants/ticket-8h/Irene-Michlin.md

 email           : irene.michlin@nccgroup.com
 mobile          : +44 7972 333148
 status          : done
+ticket          : 5x8h
 working-sessions: Threat Model
+# add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---

 Ex developer and technical lead